 - Azure AD Sync can’t authenticate to on-site domain controller on Server 2012 R2.

-When I worked with Microsoft about this issue, They said it only effects Server 2012.
+When I worked with Microsoft about Microsoft Update KB3177723 and KB3179575 breaking everything.
+They said it only effects Server 2012.
 But shortly there after, I saw authentication issues with AD Azure Connect/Dirsync on Server 2012 R2 and some of my co-workers have had some similar authentication issues on Server 2012 R2.
 Currently our first step when an authentication issue comes up is to double check the credentials and then check to see if those updates are installed and remove them.

 Hopefully I can save you guys some time and frustration.